nickrusso42518/postman/umbrella/README.md

 ## Environments
 There is one environment included with the collection:
-  * `reservable`: Contains a placeholder for the all of the variables needed to interact with all three Umbrella APIs.
-The reservable instance is available within dCloud, not DevNet, and only supports the Reporting and Enforcement APIs.
-There is no publicly-accessible way to access the Investigate API at the time of this writing.
+  * `reservable`: Contains a placeholder for the all of the variables needed to interact with all Umbrella APIs.
+The reservable instance is available within both dCloud and DevNet, and only supports the Reporting, Enforcement, and Management APIs.
+There is no public way to access the Investigate API at the time of this writing.
     The variables in this environment are as follows:
     * `org_id`: The organization ID, mostly for the Reporting API